mdevasish/Tech_in_Asia_Content_Analysis/README.md

 Author : Manikantha Devasish

 Approach :
-1. Extract data from the APIs provided in the doc 'Data Scientist Assignment (2020).docx' and save it.
+1. Extract data from the APIs provided and save it.
 2. Explore and clean the data.
 3. Implemet a topic Modelling to discover the topics form the articles.
 4. Create a visualisation and convey the results using Dash framework of plotly.